 With photo etching, you pay by the sheet, not by the part, which means components with different geometries can be processed at the same time from a single tool.
 This ability to produce many part types in one production run is the key to the enormous cost savings inherent in the process.

 Photo etching can be applied to virtually any metal type, including those soft, hard or brittle.
 Aluminium is renowned for being difficult to stamp due to its soft nature, and laser cut due to its reflectively.
 Equally, titanium’s hardness can prove challenging.
-Precision Micro has developed propriety processes for both of these specialist materials and is one of the few etching companies in the world with a standalone, accredited titanium etching facility.
+Precision Micro has developed propriety processes for both of these specialist materials and is one of the few etching companies in the world with a dedicated, production ready titanium etching capability.

 Add into the mix the fact that photo etching is inherently speedy (for example tooling typically takes a day to produce not 16 weeks!), therefore, being measured in days not months, and the rationale behind the exponential growth in uptake of this technology in recent years is obvious.